Cedar Point: National Register of Historic Places

 All three of Cedar Point's carousels are listed on the National Register of Historic Places.
 The Midway Carousel, otherwise known as the Daniel C. Muller Carousel, is located at the front of the park.
 It opened in 1912 and was brought to Cedar Point in 1946.
 A Sandusky family purchased the ride and operated it at the park.
 It became the property of Cedar Point in 1963.
 It is Cedar Point's oldest operating ride and was added to the NRHP on October 20, 1982.
 The second carousel at the park is the Cedar Downs Racing Derby, also known as the Great American Racing Derby.
 It originally opened at Euclid Beach Park in 1921 and was transported to Cedar Point for the 1967 season.
 It is only one of two racing carousels still operating in the United States, and was added to the NRHP on November 8, 1990.
 The third carousel is the Kiddy Kingdom Carousel, located in Kiddy Kingdom.
-It is also known as William H. Dentzel 1924 Carousel and opened at Cedar Point in 1968.
+It is also known as the William H. Dentzel 1924 Carousel and opened at Cedar Point in 1968.
 It was added to the NRHP on November 8, 1990.

 Cedar Point used to have a fourth carousel, known as the Frontier Carousel, located in Frontiertown next to the Wave Swinger.
 It opened at Cedar Point in 1972 when it was bought from a family in Lansing, Michigan.
 It was listed on the NRHP on November 8, 1990.
 After the 1994 season, the carousel closed and was moved to Dorney Park & Wildwater Kingdom, where it now operates under the name Antique Carousel.
-Its building is currently used for the HalloWeekends attraction, Eternity Infirmary.
+Its building is currently used to house a HalloWeekends attraction.